-The Governor's Traffic Safety Bureau (GTSB) administers the State of Iowa's allocation of federal highway safety funds from the National Highway Traffic Safety Administration (NHTSA).
-In partnership with public and private entities, highway safety programs are developed and implemented to reduce traffic crashes and subsequent deaths, injuries and property damage on Iowa's roadways.
+The Governor's Traffic Safety Bureau (GTSB) administers the State of Iowa's allocation of federal highway safety funds from the National Highway Traffic Safety Administration (NHTSA) as authorized by the Fixing America's Surface Transportation (FAST) Act.
+In partnership with public and private entities, highway safety programs are develops and implemented to reduce traffic crashes and subsequent deaths, injuries and property damage on Iowa's roadways.
 These programs include strategies associated with traffic enforcement, public education and awareness, media campaigns and community involvement.
 Statewide crash data is utilized for a performance-based approach.
-Goals of programs within the state include encouraging behavioral changes toward traffic safety to make highways safer for the citizens and visitors to Iowa.
+Goals of program within the state include encouraging behavioral changes toward traffic safety.